 8. In the Jamaican context, according to the Disabilities Act, 2014, a person with a disability includes 'a person who has a long-term physical, mental, intellectual or sensory impairment which may hinder his full and effective participation in society, on an equal basis with other persons.'
-In light of this definition, the JCPD as of September 2017 recorded a total of 38,792 registered persons with disabilities ranging from visual and hearing impairment, intellectual, physical, speech, mental illness, deafness, blindness and a combination of two or more types.
-Of that number 11,844 have a physical disability, which is the largest recorded type of disability in Jamaica.
-The second largest being intellectual which recorded 7,211 persons.
-The number of persons reported as having multiple disabilities was 1,610.
-It must be noted that registration with the JCPD is not mandatory; hence the numbers recorded do not necessarily reflect the total number of persons with disabilities in Jamaica.

-Organisations involved in disabilities work, including the role of various MDAs, and overview of the part played by NGOs
+In light of this definition, the JCPD as of September 2017 recorded a total of 32,065 applications for registration from persons with disabilities ranging from visual and hearing impairment, intellectual, physical, speech, mental illness, deafness, blindness and a combination of two or more types.
+Of that number, 37% have a physical disability, which is the largest recorded type of disability in Jamaica.
+The second largest being intellectual disability which recorded 30% of the total number of persons.
+It must be noted that registration with the JCPD though important is not mandatory; hence the numbers recorded do not necessarily reflect the total number of PWDs in Jamaican Organisations involved in disabilities work, including the role of various MDAs, and overview of the part played by NGOs.